-Note: This figure shows the child penalty in time use for men by early and late cohorts and by their female partner's terciles of casual prevalence.
-It replicates the time use part of Figure 7 for men, but based on their female partner's treatment status.
-In each panel, we report estimates of γ_k 's from estimating a version of Equation (2) that pools adjacent years in pairs for clarity (i.e. the relative-year dummies are bi-annual as opposed to annual).
+Note: This figure shows the child penalty in time use for men by early and late cohorts and by their female partner's terciles of casual prevalence; that is, it replicates the time use part of Figure 6 for men, but based on their female partner's treatment status.
+In each panel, we report estimates of γ_k 's from estimating a version of Equation (2) that pools adjacent years in pairs for power (i.e. the relative-year dummies are bi-annual as opposed to annual).
 Each set of coefficient estimates comes from separate regressions, all of which include individual, time, and age fixed effects.
-In the top row, the outcome is weekly hours spent in paid work and commute; in the second row, the outcome is weekly hours spent in household work (housework and errands); in the bottom row, the outcome is weekly hours spent parenting (playing with and caring for the child).
+In the top row, the outcome is weekly hours spent in paid work and commute; in the second row, the outcome is weekly hours spent in household work (housework and errands); in the bottom row, the outcome is weekly hours spent ing (playing with and caring for the child).
 Within each panel, the circles connected via dashed lines are estimates restricting the sample to male partners of women who had their first child between 2005 and 2008, while the squares connected via solid lines are coefficient estimates restricting the sample to male partners of women whose first child was born between 2010 and 2013.
 The shades around the point estimates are 95% confidence intervals.
 All regressions are estimated using the Sun and Abraham (2020) estimator, and clustering standard errors at the individual level.
+Further details in note to Figure 6.

-Figure 9: Female Share of Household Income, Working Time, and Home Production around Child-birth, Before and After Reform, by Exposure to the Fair Work Act
+Figure 8: Female Share of Household Income, Working Time, and Home Production around Childbirth, Before and After Reform, by Exposure to the Fair Work Act

 Note: This figure shows the child penalty in female share of household income, female share in total household time spent in paid work, and female share in total household time spent in home production (sum of housework and parenting) by early and late cohorts and by terciles of casual prevalence.
 The treatment status of the household is based on the woman's treatment status.
-See notes to Figure 7 and 8 for details.
+See notes to Figures 6 and 7 for details.